 (2) The Minister is to ensure that the minimum standards, as amended from time to time, are laid before each House of Parliament within 10 sitting days of such House next following the establishment or amendment of the minimum standards.

-40. Contract workers in court premises are subject to judicial direction
+40. Contract workers subject to judicial direction

 (1) A contract worker who provides court security or court custodial services is taken to be an officer of the court.